jpchauvet/empty-webserver/README.md

     GO back to Instances, click on EC@ instance and see rule has been added.
 Now run the GO program again and test with Chrome connecting to the VM external IP :8080

-8. Study how to containerize server with Docker and run on CloudRun Add a Dockerfile to the project
+8. Containerize empty-webserver with Docker and run on CloudRun Add a Dockerfile to the project
 Go to GCP Console and open the terminal
 Check that Go and docker are installed